World Cup 98 (video game): Reception

+Air Hendrix of GamePro said of the Nintendo 64 version, "Although World Cup's a better-playing game than FIFA, it has less variety, and its refinements aren't exactly huge.
+Casual soccer gamers should definitely rent before springing for another game—especially since the release of International Superstar Soccer 98 is just around the corner, and who knows how that'll score.[sic]" The Rookie of the same magazine said of the PlayStation version, "When the final whistle sounds, World Cup '98 is an extremely fun and challenging soccer game, and one of the best on the market.
+While some excellent improvements have been made over the recently released FIFA '98: Road to World Cup[sic], if you already own that title (and unless you're a total soccer nut), you probably won't need to make another soccer purchase."
+Electronic Gaming Monthly's four reviewers similarly said that while the improvements were significant, they were not enough to justify buying the game for players who already owned FIFA 98, nor enough to make it as good as International Superstar Soccer 64, which was released for the Nintendo 64 the previous year.

 The PlayStation version was a bestseller in the UK.
 At the 1999 Milia festival in Cannes, it took home a "Gold" prize for revenues above €48 million in the European Union during the previous year.
 PC Guides July 1998 issue named World Cup 98 as the winner of a group test involving other PC football games around at the same time, ahead of competitors such as Actua Soccer 2, Three Lions and Sensible Soccer '98.
 The magazine described the game as "Simply the best football game in the world."